Learning Disentangled Representation for One-shot Progressive Face Swapping: Related Work

-\textit{Face reenactment} methods aim to transfer the pose and expression of the source image to the target image, while the identity remains intact, which is different from face swapping methods.
-A user-assisted technique was proposed in~\cite{pighin2006synthesizing} to recover the camera poses and facial geometry.
-Then, the 3D shape was used to transfer different expressions.
-Thies~\emph{et al.}~\cite{thies2015real} presented an end-to-end approach for real-time face reenactment.
-They captured facial performances using a red-green-blue depth (RGB-D) sensor and then fitted a 3DMM for identity, expression, and skin reflectance to the input color and depth data.
-Then, the difference between the source and target expressions in parametric space was calculated to modify the parameters of the target face to match the source expressions.
+\textit{Face reenactment} methods aim to transfer the pose and expression of the source image to the target image while the identity remains intact.
+A user-assisted technique is proposed in~\cite{pighin2006synthesizing}~to recover the camera poses and facial geometry, and then the 3D shape is used to transfer different expressions.
+Thies~\emph{et al.}~\cite{thies2015real} present an end-to-end approach for real-time face reenactment.
 One limitation of this method is that it relies on depth data.
-In subsequent work, Thies~\emph{et al.}~\cite{thies2016face2face} proposed a real-time face reenactment method based on RGB videos.
-The facial expressions of both the source video and the target video are tracked using a dense photometric consistency measure.
+In subsequent work, Thies~\emph{et al.}~\cite{thies2016face2face} propose a real-time face reenactment method based on RGB videos.
+The facial expressions of both the source and target videos are tracked using a dense photometric consistency measure.
 Then, reenactment is achieved by fast and efficient deformation transfer.
 GANs have also been successfully applied for face reenactment.
-A novel learning-based framework for face reenactment, ReenactGAN, was proposed in~\cite{wu2018reenactgan}.
-The source face image is first mapped to a boundary latent space.
-Then, a transformer is used to transfer the source boundary to the target boundary.
-Finally, a target-specific decoder is utilized to generate the reenacted target face.
-However, due to the usage of a target-specific decoder, this method cannot be used for unknown identities.
-In addition, to reenact unknown identities, few-shot face reenactment methods have been proposed.
-One of the most famous methods is that of~\cite{zakharov2019few}, who presented a few-shot adversarial learning approach for face reenactment.
-The advantage of this method is that it can initialize the parameters of deep neural networks in a person-specific way due to the usage of meta learning.
-A one-shot face reenactment method was proposed by Zhang~\emph{et al.}~\cite{zhang2019one}.
-In this method, the target face appearance and the source shape are first projected into latent spaces with their corresponding encoders.
+A novel learning-based framework for face reenactment, ReenactGAN, is proposed in~\cite{wu2018reenactgan}.
+Due to the usage of a target-specific decoder, this method cannot be used for unknown identities.
+On the other hand, few-shot face reenactment methods have been proposed to reenact unknown identities.
+In~\cite{zakharov2019few}, a few-shot adversarial learning approach for face reenactment is presented.
+The advantage of this method is that it can initialize the parameters of deep neural networks in a person-specific way due to the usage of meta-learning.
+A one-shot face reenactment method is proposed by Zhang~\emph{et al.}~\cite{zhang2019one}.
+The target face appearance and the source shape are first projected into latent spaces with their corresponding encoders.
 Then a shared decoder is used to inject the latent representations to obtain the final reenactment results.
-A similar approach for one-shot face reenactment using only landmarks of the target face was proposed by~\cite{zhang2019one}.
-Ha~\emph{et al.}~\cite{ha2019marionette} further presented a method to reenact the faces of unseen targets in a few-shot manner while preserving identity without fine-tuning.
-Burkov~\emph{et al.}~\cite{burkov2020neural} proposed a simple reenactment method driven by a latent pose representation.
+Ha~\emph{et al.}~\cite{ha2019marionette} present a method to reenact the faces of unseen targets in a few-shot manner while preserving identity without fine-tuning.
+Burkov~\emph{et al.}~\cite{burkov2020neural} propose a simple reenactment method driven by a latent pose representation, and Nitzan~\emph{et al.}~\cite{nitzan2020face} present a scheme to disentangle face identity from all other facial attributes without data-specific supervision.